The king of all social media is rapidly losing some of its most valuable subjects – and it looks as if it's about to get worse.

 "This year, for the first time, less than half of U.S. internet users ages 12 to 17 will use Facebook," eMarketer wrote in a release obtained by Fox News.

-For the first time ever, eMarketer said it expects 2018 will see a decline in Facebook usage for both 18-24 year olds and those younger than 12.
+For the first time ever, eMarketer said it expects 2018 will see a decline in Facebook usage for both 18 to 24-year-olds and those younger than 12.
 Users younger than 12 will decline by 9.3 percent, while users between 12 and 17 will decrease by 5.6 percent.
 Users between 18 and 24 are also expected to drop, falling by 5.8 percent.

 Losing younger users is no strange topic to Facebook, which has repeatedly faced this issue since becoming a public company.
 What is new, however, is that Instagram, which Facebook also owns, could be counted on to pick up the slack with younger internet users.